 Weighting of Deliverables: Grading Scale: The following percentages are used in weighting total points 90-100% = A earned on programming, exams, and participation: 80-89% = B • Team docs & website (except Req.
+Doc) = 25% 70-79% = C • Requirements Doc (drafts and final) = 15% 60-69% = D • Technical Presentations (DR and updates) = 15% under $60\% = F$ • Technical Prototypes Demo = 15% • Indiv.
+Work, incl.
+Final exam = 5% • Mentor and Client Evaluations = 25% Notes:

+Notes:

-Doc) = 25% 70-79% = C • Requirements Doc (drafts and final) = 15% 60-69% = D • Technical Presentations (DR, video, updates) = 15% under $60\% = F$ • Technical Prototypes Demo = 15% • Individual Work, incl.
-Final exam = 5% • Mentor and Client Evaluations = 25% Note that at the level of this course (400+), it is expected that students are capable of calculating their own grades as the course progresses.
-Thus, for purposes of this course, grades are not maintained in a publicly accessible form.
-Notes: • Simply completing the minimum viable product may just be enough to earn a "C".
-To get an "A" or a "B" students must show additional (i.e., above average or outstanding, respectively) analytic insight, grade level, refer to the ASEE's Guidelines for Engineering Grading and Written Presentation Evaluation Rubric linked on the course website.
-Peer Evaluations: Effective teams develop strong internal communication to distribute project load efficiently and effectively.
-Peer evaluations are an effective mechanism for documenting distribution of team effort and dynamics, and will be filled out for all major phases/deliverables of the semester.
-The computed Peer Evaluation outcome is used as a weighting factor, applied to the overall team score on presentations and deliverables to arrive at individual grades.
-In this way, it is quite possible for teammates to get very different grade outcomes, depending on the effort they invested and creativity and of course implementation productivity.
-For more detail on what is expected for each
+Simply completing the minimum viable product may just be enough to earn a "C".
+To get an "A" or a "B" you must show additional (i.e. above average or outstanding, respectively) analytic insight, creativity and of course implementation productivity.
+For more detail on what is expected for each grade level, refer to the ASEE's Guidelines for Engineering Grading and Written Presentation Evaluation Rubric linked on the course website.